tiberiuzuld/angular-gridster2/README.md

   },
   swap: true, // allow items to switch position if drop on top of another
   pushItems: false, // push items when resizing and dragging
+  pushResizeItems: false, // on resize of item will shrink adjacent items
   displayGrid: 'onDrag&Resize', // display background grid of rows and columns
   disableWindowResize: false // disable the window on resize listener.
 This will stop grid to recalculate on window resize.
 };